rollkit/docs/tutorials/IBC-connection.md

 ::: tip
-We're using the `--rpc.addr [ip:port]` flag to point to port 46657, which is the custom port to avoid with other runnig chains.
+We're using the `--rpc.addr [ip:port]` flag to point to port 46657, which is the custom port to avoid with other running chains.
 :::

 ## Funds